-Medical marijuana is legal in Arizona – registered patients may possess, use, and purchase medical marijuana from state licensed businesses.
-On November 3, 2020, Arizona voters will decide on the legalization of adult-use/recreational marijuana.
-State licensed businesses are allowed to cultivate, manufacture and dispense marijuana – learn more about how to get an Arizona marijuana business license or schedule a complimentary consultation with our licensing expert, below.
+Medical and adult use marijuana is legal in Arizona – registered patients may possess, use, and purchase medical marijuana from state licensed businesses.
+On November 3rd, 2020, Arizona voters had the opportunity to vote on Proposition 207, also known as the “Smart and Safe Arizona Act” to legalize adult-use/recreational marijuana in the state.
+State licensed businesses are allowed to cultivate, manufacture and dispense marijuana.

 NUMBER OF MARIJUANA BUSINESS LICENSES AVAILABLE

 Arizona Medical Marijuana Business License: Under the current medical marijuana program, the state awarded 130 Dispensary Registration Certificates in between 2011 – 2016.
 A Dispensary Registration Certificate allows you to operate a cultivation, processing/manufacturing and/or dispensary facility.
 In 2019, the state passed Senate Bill (SB) 1494 which allows for the additional licensing of Dispensary Registration Certificates, based on geographic areas where a previous dispensary moved from and is 25 miles from another dispensary.
 Due to COVID, the state was unable to implement the application process for these additional certificates/licenses, initially slated for April 2020, it is still to be determined, if/when the state will be accepting applications to award these additional certificates/licenses.

 There is an opportunity to apply for Marijuana Establishment Licenses as soon as January 2021.
 There will be a total of 160 marijuana establishment licenses available.
 A marijuana establishment will be allowed to operate all of the following:

 - A single retail location at which the licensee may sell marijuana and marijuana products to consumers, cultivate marijuana and manufacture marijuana products.